gerasimovmann/gerasimovmann/README.md

 # 💫 About Me:
 🔭 I'm Victor.
-I have been doing web development for the last 4 years.
-I live in Serbia. 🌱Every day I am getting better in development.<br>
+Software engineer from Russia.
+Currently live in Serbia.
+I have been doing web development for the last 4 years. 🌱 Every day I'm getting better in development.<br>

 ## 🌐 Socials: